dpuenteramirez/SawNG/README.md

 This project is a simple python script that filters the output from WesNG to show only privilege escalation CVEs which sherlock and watson look for.

 # Rationale
-This script was made becuase Sherlock requires Python 2 which Kali dropped support for in 2020.
-Also developed becuase Watson can only be used against specific Windows builds.
+This script was made because Sherlock requires Python 2 which Kali dropped support for in 2020.
+Also developed because Watson can only be used against specific Windows builds.
 This meant that I was no able to use Sherlock or Watson in my hunt for Windows PrivEsc vectors since I was pentesting an unpatched windows server r2 2012 using 2020 Kali Linux.
-Additionally using Windows Exploit Suggestor alone gave me way too much output for it to be of any use so this script pretty much saved the day.
+Additionally using Windows Exploit Suggester alone gave me way too much output for it to be of any use so this script pretty much saved the day.

 # Usage
 The files in this repo should be placed in the root directory of Windows Exploit Suggester NG